PJKnightR/RPG_Game/src/Readme (Master).txt

 To-do aka ?
 (In order of priority(sort of)):
     Partially Implemented:
-        -Save/Load Heart Canisters
         -Pets taking damage (some attacks could have splash damage) and fainting -Pet snacks
         -Having multiple pets
         -Some sort of randomization to pets stats -Saving/Loading Pets
-        -Being pushed to previous position in board mode -Add amount of given health statistic from heart canisters -Add enemy attack power modifier based on difficulty -Add generation of a new board when requirements are met -Add saving and loading in board mode
-        -Rework things with a random chance by using global variables for easier access -Reworking of stats (using a base player and multipliers maybe) -More Player Classes
+        -Being pushed to previous position in board mode -Add enemy attack power modifier based on difficulty -Add generation of a new board when requirements are met -Add saving and loading boards in board mode -Rework things with a random chance by using global variables for easier access -Reworking of stats (using a base player and multipliers maybe) -More Player Classes